-And buying a new new home?
-Well, there’s a special feeling that comes from knowing a house is being built just for you, and that you’ll be the first one to ever call it home.
+Are you buying a new construction home?
+Well, there’s a special feeling that comes from knowing a house is being built just for you and that you’ll be the first one ever to call it home.

 The answer is a resounding yes.